 08 Jun Arizona Gambling Laws: Casinos, Sports, Racing & Online

-Whether you’re a resident or a visitor to the valley of the sun, Phoenix has a lot of recreational gambling options for you.
-However, Arizona is still fairly strict when it comes to their gambling laws.
+Whether you’re a longtime resident or simply visiting the Valley of the Sun, Phoenix offers a lot of recreational gambling options.
+However, Arizona is still fairly strict when it comes to gambling laws.
 And as a criminal defense law firm in Arizona, we recommend partaking in this activity wisely—and legally!
 In this post, we’ll share all you need to know about Arizona gambling laws.

 How old do you have to be to gamble in Arizona?

-First, in order to gamble legally in the state of Arizona, you must be 21 years of age or older, and that includes the state lottery.
-However, Arizona residents who are at least 18 years of age can participate in some legally-sanctioned online gambling sites.
+First, in order to gamble legally in the state of Arizona, you must be 21 years of age or older, and that includes participating in the state lottery.
+However, Arizona residents who are at least 18 years of age can participate in some legally sanctioned online gambling sites.

 If you’re a casino enthusiast, you’re in luck in Arizona.
 Casino gambling has become quite popular in the Grand Canyon State, ever since the Indian Gaming Regulatory Act was passed in 1988.
-Arizona has more tribal land than any other state—about 27% of Arizona is comprised of tribal land—and quite a few casinos on tribal land: 23 to be exact!
+Arizona has more tribal land than any other state—about 27% of Arizona is comprised of tribal land.
+In fact, there are 23 casinos on Arizona tribal land.
 These casinos are the only ones that are legally able to operate in the state.

 In 2016, the Governor of Arizona, Doug Ducey, signed a bill that outlawed live dog racing in Arizona.
 The very last dog racing track to close up shop in Arizona was the Tucson Greyhound Park, which had been racing dogs since 1944.
 Needless to say, there is no legal betting on live dog racing in Arizona.